LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - implement micro-batching
 - control failures and retry
 - scale horizontally to increase throughput
-- you can request to execute the agents on more powerful machines (e.g. with GPUs or more memory)
+- request to execute agents on more powerful machines (e.g. with GPUs or more memory)

 All of the feature can be tuned indepenently for each agent in the pipeline.